Canucks-Blues stream: 2020 NHL Stanley Cup First Round

-NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Friday’s First Round matchup between the Canucks and Blues.
-Coverage begins at 630 p.m.
+NBCSN’s coverage of the 2020 Stanley Cup Playoffs continues with Sunday’s First Round matchup between the Canucks and Blues.
+Coverage begins at 10:30 p.m.
 ET on NBCSN.
-Watch the Canucks-Blues stream at 6:30 p.m.
+Watch the Canucks-Blues stream at 10:30 p.m.
 ET on the NBC Sports app by clicking here.

-The Canucks beat the defending Stanley Cup champs 5-2 in Game 1 on Wednesday.
-The game was tied 2-2 going into the third period before Vancouver scored three goals in the final 20 minutes to seal the win.
+Jaden Schwartz scored for St. Louis with seven seconds remaining in the third period to force overtime, but Canucks’ captain Bo Horvat scored 5:55 into the extra period to give Vancouver a 2-0 series lead over the defending Stanley Cup champs.

-Vancouver lost its first game of the qualifying round vs Minnesota, being shut out in a 3-0 loss.
-Since then, they have won four
+Teams with a 2-0 lead have won 86.4% of best-of-7 series (324-51).
+During last year’s run to the Stanley Cup, the Blues never trailed a series by two games.
+However, in 2017-18, the Capitals lost their first two games of the First Round and went on to win the Stanley Cup.

 WHAT: Vancouver Canucks vs. St. Louis Blues